SaraKhild/redis-performance/README.md

 <br>

 ## Overview
-This project compares the performance of three different Redis implementations using JMeter: spring-boot-starter-data-redis, redisson-spring-boot-starter, and spring-boot-starter-data-redis-reactive.
-The tests evaluate the throughput, latency, and resource consumption of each implementation under different load conditions, providing insights into the optimal choice for high-performance, scalable applications.
+This project <mark>compares the performance of three different Redis implementations</mark> using JMeter: <strong>spring-boot-starter-data-redis</strong>, <strong>redisson-spring-boot-starter</strong>, and <strong>spring-boot-starter-data-redis-reactive.</strong> The tests evaluate the <mark>throughput</mark>, <mark>latency</mark>, and <mark>resource consumption of each implementation under different load conditions</mark>, providing insights into the optimal choice for high-performance, scalable applications.

 ## Usages
 - Data Redis